iliyan-trifonov/notepads-nodejs-angularjs-mongodb-bootstrap/README.md

 # Notepads App built with NodeJS, ExpressJS, MongoDB, AngularJS and Bootstrap.
 Multiuser application that works with multiple Notepads in different Categories.

-#### [See it in action here](https://notepads.iliyan-trifonov.com "Notepads by Iliyan Trifonov").
+[See it in action here](https://notepads.iliyan-trifonov.com "Notepads by Iliyan Trifonov").
 This is the official application domain.
 It is used also by the [mobile Android app](https://play.google.com/store/apps/details?id=com.iliyan_trifonov.notepads "Notepads Mobile") (built with Ionic/AngularJS) too.

 ## Install

-#### Go to the project's directory and run:
+Go to the project's directory and run:

     npm install
     bower install

-#### Copy config/app.conf.json.dist to config/app.conf.json and edit it for your environment (set session SECRET, FACEBOOK_APP_ID, FACEBOOK_APP_SECRET, MONGODB_URI).
+Copy config/app.conf.json.dist to config/app.conf.json and edit it for your environment (set session SECRET, FACEBOOK_APP_ID, FACEBOOK_APP_SECRET, MONGODB_URI).

-#### After that run the app with:
+After that run the app with:

     npm start

-##### Or for developing:
+Or for developing:

     nodemon src/app.js

-##### The application runs in debug mode by default.
+The application runs in debug mode by default.
 That's wahy you need to set the NODE_ENV environment variable while starting it for example in production:

     export NODE_ENV=production && forever /myapp/src/app.js

 ## What can you do with this app

-First I must say that this is one of my first apps after I've read the great book [Your first app: node.js](https://leanpub.com/yfa-nodejs "Your first app: node.js") by [Jim Schubert](https://leanpub.com/u/jimschubert "Jim Schubert") and so it is influenced by it as well as the code in the [book's repo](https://github.com/jimschubert/yfa-nodejs-code "Code to accompany the book Your first app: node.js").
+First I must say that this is one of my first apps after I've read the great book [Your first app: node.js](https://leanpub.com/yfa-nodejs "Your first app: node.js") by [Jim Schubert](https://leanpub.com/u/jimschubert "Jim Schubert") and so it is influenced by it and by the code in the [book's repo](https://github.com/jimschubert/yfa-nodejs-code "Code to accompany the book Your first app: node.js").

 Now about the application.
 You sign up with Facebook.
 No extra information is needed for this app and only your photo and name will be used and stored on the server as well as the Facebook Id to associate the user created in the DB with the one logging in.
 After you log in you will load the Dashboard where you will be provided with one Sample category and one example Notepad called "Read me".